- Keep candles and other flammables away from pets and children.

 - Put the lid back onto the candle for a safe extinguish.

 - Don’t let a candle burn too low.
 Burning a candle when there is less than 1/2 inch wax in the jar can cause possible heat damage to your surfaces.
 Our wood wick holders (the silver tab at the bottom of your jar) also help prevent burning too low.
 (We recommend putting the rest of the wax on a candle warmer or scooping out to use like wax melts.)

-- To prevent jars from getting too hot, we only recommend letting them burn for 4 hours at time.
+- To prevent jars from getting too hot, we only recommend letting them burn for (a maximum of) 4 hours at time.

 Get The Most From Your Candles

 - Trim your wick if it is over 1/4 inch or if it starts smoking (a trail of black smoke wisps from the flame).
 For wood wicks, we recommend using nail clippers.
 If you trim your wick too low, it may have trouble staying lit during future burns.
 1/8" - 3/16" is generally the optimum size for a wood wick.

 - Make sure your candle is cooled and room temperature before cutting the wick.

 - Remove any black ash that you trimmed before burning your candle again.
 Leaving the ash in the candle may cause discoloration.